 Some students proposed encoding Indigenous cultural practices into university custom to make it a more welcoming space for Indigenous students.

 “Why isn’t smudging codified in the UBC codes?” said Torres.
 “We cannot smudge in our rooms for fear of being kicked out, fined or ostracized.”

 Some Indigenous students did thank the AMS for its efforts in reforming the current structures, but others were hesitant to extend thanks until something is done.

-“Acknowledgement is only the first step in healing and building a path forward, and it seems that AMS has felt for too long that acknowledging the problem equates with solving it,” said Noah Schlager, an American Indigenous student on exchange from Yale University.
+“Acknowledgement is only the first step in healing and building a path forward, and it seems that AMS has felt for too long that acknowledging the problem equates with solving it,” said Noah Schlager, an Indigenous student from the United States on exchange from Yale University.

 Rodney Little Mustache, a member of the Piikani Nation of the Niitsitapi confederacy who has been vocal about his criticism of the AMS’s lack of Indigenous representation, responded with a call for reserved seats for Indigenous students on university governing bodies.